A New Approach to Atherosclerosis and Heart Disease Prevention

 One of the most common misconceptions about atherosclerosis is that it is a cholesterol storing disease.
 That is simply not the case.
 Certain proteins followed by a negative inflammatory response within the body is the cause of atherosclerosis.
 Most plaques that rupture and lead to acute heart disease issues will not cause permanent changes in the structure of the arteries.
+Smoking is one factor that can increase the chances of someone getting atherosclerosis and therefore, they should be attempting to quit smoking by using something like this extreme portion snus to stop breathing in fumes and slowly cut down their tobacco usage.
 The primary issue with atherosclerosis is that surgical intervention does not prevent future heart attacks or prolong life.
 Only a combination of lifestyle intervention and medical therapy truly works to overcome this disease.

 Understanding the types of cholesterol and other factors that lead to atherosclerosis is the first step in fighting the disease.
 There are two kinds of cholesterol in the body: LDL and HDL.
 For our purpose here, all you need to know is that LDL (low-density lipoprotein) is the bad sort that leads to atherosclerosis.
 Another sign that you may be at risk is the presence of high levels of Apo-B. Apo-B ia a protein marker found in the blood.
 Getting your protein levels checked can tell you where you currently stand.
 The you can find out what steps you need to take to stabilize your arterial health.